When Should You Switch to a More Viscous Oil?

 For all of the examples above, the time limit should be 12 months.
 In the case of new vehicles, the interval can be as long as 24 months, but that doesn’t apply to old, high-mileage vehicles (with a lot of engine hours on them).
 Of course, the examples above relate to maximum-interval schedules, with short-interval schedules representing an even better solution.

-We hope that you’ve found this article useful.
+We hope you found this article, which was presented to you by the Total team, useful.
 For any questions, unknowns and suggestions you may have, please, feel free to contact us.